-Key audit matter

-How our audit addressed the key audit matter

-Exploration and evaluation assets - Notes 1 and 10

-At 30 June 2020 the carrying value of exploration and evaluation assets was \$4,754,881.

-In accordance with AASB 6 Exploration for and Evaluation of Mineral Resources, the Group is required to assess at each reporting date if there are any triggers for impairment which may suggest the carrying value is in excess of the recoverable value.

-The process undertaken by management to assess whether there are any impairment triggers in each area of interest involves an element of management judgement.
+Key audit matter How our audit addressed the key audit matter Exploration and evaluation assets - Notes 2 & 10 At 30 June 2021 the carrying value of Exploration and Evaluation Assets was \$6,993,850.
+In accordance with AASB 6 Exploration for and Evaluation of Mineral Resources , the company is required to assess at each reporting date if there are any triggers for impairment which may suggest the carrying value is in excess of the recoverable value.
+The process undertaken by management to assess whether there are any impairment triggers in each area of interest requires management judgement.
+This area was a key audit matter due to the significant judgement involved in assessing whether there are facts and circumstances that exist that indicate Management should tes the exploration and evaluation assets for impairment.
+Reviewing management's area of interest considerations against AASB 6; Conducting a detailed review of management's assessment of trigger events prepared in accordance with AASB 6 including; Tracing projects to statutory registers and exploration licenses to determine whether a right of tenure existed; Financial liability modification and extinguishment through issue of equity - Note 13 In April 2021, the Group completed a debt for equity swap for Our procedures included, amongst others:

+the outstanding financial liability with the external financier, resulting in a total of 190 million fully paid ordinary shares being issued in order to satisfy the outstanding liability of \$5.7 million.

+Particular consideration was given as to the accounting for this transaction in line with AASB 132 Financial Instruments.

+Consideration of the accounting for this transaction is considered complex and multi-faceted.
+In particular, there was significant judgement applied in determining the debt modification and extinguishment date, and resulting fair value of the equity issued.

-This area is a key audit matter due to the significant judgement involved in determining the existence of impairment triggers.
+This was a key audit matter as the amount is material and the treatment, including the assessment of equity value and transaction with a significant shareholder, is complex.

-Our procedures included, amongst others:

-- obtaining the management reconciliation of capitalised exploration and evaluation expenditure and agreeing to the general ledger; - reviewing management's area of interest considerations against AASB 6; - conducting a detailed review of management's assessment of trigger events prepared in accordance with AASB 6 including; - tracing projects to statutory registers, exploration licenses and third party confirmations to determine whether a right of tenure existed; - enquiry of management regarding their intentions to carry out exploration and evaluation activity in the relevant exploration area, including review of management's budgeted expenditure; - understanding whether any data exists to suggest that the carrying value of these exploration and evaluation assets are unlikely to be recovered through development or sale; - evaluating the competence, capabilities and objectivity of management's experts in the evaluation of potential impairment triggers; and - assessing the appropriateness of the related financial statement disclosures.
+Reviewing correspondence between the Group and their • external financier in relation to the transaction;

+- Assessing management's key estimates and judgements in determining the appropriate recognition and measurement of the equity instruments issued in full satisfaction of the outstanding debt owing for reasonableness and appropriateness; - Evaluating the appropriateness of management's conclusions • around the treatment of the debt extinguishment with reference to AASB 132 Financial Instruments; and - Assessing the adequacy of disclosures in the financial report in relation to this transaction in note 13.